 Issue: Does the State Have to Identify the Victim of Crime in Charges?

-Does the State have to identify the victim of crime in charges?
+In Illinois does the State have to identify the victim of crime in the official charges?
 Were the complaints that did not identify the victim legally sufficient making it an error for the trial court to dismiss the charges?

 Where an indictment or information charges an offense against persons or property, as here, “the name of the person or property injured, if known, must be stated [in the charging instrument], and the allegation must be proved as alleged.”
 People v.
 Jones, 53 Ill.
 2d 460, 463 (1973) (quoting People v.
 Walker, 7 Ill.
 2d 158, 161 (1955)).